mheap/nexmo-developer/_tutorials/en/install-nexmo-cli.md

 npm install nexmo-cli -g
 ```

-Set up the Nexmo CLI to use your Nexmo API Key and API Secret.
-You can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Nexmo Dashboard.
+Set up the Nexmo CLI to use your Vonage API Key and API Secret.
+You can get these from the [settings page](https://dashboard.nexmo.com/settings) in the Vonage Dashboard.

-Run the following command in a terminal, while replacing `api_key` and `api_secret` with your own:
+Execute the following command in a terminal, replacing `api_key` and `api_secret` with your own:

 ```bash
 nexmo setup api_key api_secret